Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_registry.md

 :fontawesome-solid-wrench: **authenticator.secret.keys**

 Secret key for the authenticator servers when authentication policy is `outsourced`.
-The authenticator servers are able to register their authentication related services by providing their associated secret keys.
+The authenticator servers are able to register their authentication related services by providing their system name hashed with the associated secret key.

 ```
 authenticator.secret.keys={\